dsrestrepo/ImageClassification_CNN_DevEnviorments/README.md

-# Enfasis2
+# Machine Learning for Development Enviorments

-In this repository we can find a some codes of machine learnig used for the development enviorments course of the creer of Engineering in electronics and telecommunications of the Univerity of Cauca, I have files of clustering Algoritms and Convolutional neural networks, I'm not a big expert but I think is important to share what we know So you are free to send me your questions if I can help you to: dsrestrepo@unicauca.edu.co
+In this repository we can find a some codes of machine learnig used for the development enviorments course of the creer of Engineering in electronics and telecommunications in the Univerity of Cauca, here you can find files of clustering Algoritms and Convolutional neural networks using tensorflow.
+The models are very simple, but will help you understand the basics.

+Feel free to send me your questions if I can help you to: dsrestrepo@unicauca.edu.co